michal-harish/graphstream/README.md

 For launching the application from within the IntelliJ runtime there are several starting points all which are located in the *test* source net.imagini.graphstream.Launchers.scala.
 The reason for test package is that many dependencies are provided and not available without hadoop/yarn environment but provided scope is available in the maven test phase:
-There are two components(see [architecture](#architecture) above) and each has 3 different launchers:
+There are two components(see [architecture](#architecture) above) and each has 2 different launchers:

-1. LocalLaunch - is for debugging and doesn't actually submit the application to yarn and all streaming and processing happens locally
-2. YarnLaunch - submits the application to the YARN cluster and waits for completion printing any progresss - stopping the application will attempt to kill the yarn context as well from the shutdown hook
+1. YarnLaunch - submits the application to the YARN cluster and waits for completion printing any progress - stopping the application will attempt to kill the yarn context as well from the shutdown hook
-3. YarnSubmit - submits the application to the YARN cluster and disconnects, leaving the application running independently
+2. LocalLaunch - is for debugging and doesn't actually submit the application to yarn and all streaming and processing happens locally

 ### TODOs